rizsotto/Bear/source/intercept/man/bear-intercept.1.md

 # TROUBLESHOOTING

-The potential problems you can face with are: the build with and without the interception behaves differently (eg.: the build crash with the `intercept` tool, but succeed otherwise).
+The potential problems you can face with are: the build with and without the interception behaves differently (eg.: the build crash with the intercept tool, but succeed otherwise).
 The output is empty, and it failed to intercept the children process execution by the build command.

 The most common cause for empty outputs is that the build command did not execute any commands.
 The reason for that could be, because incremental builds not running the compilers if everything is up-to-date.
-Remember, `intercept` does not understand the build file (eg.: makefile), but intercepts the executed commands.
+Remember, this program does not understand the build file (eg.: makefile), but intercepts the executed commands.